 - Multiple teams including our QA team rely heavily on our cloud machines.
 This means that breakages are discovered and fixed very quickly.

 - Two m2x large amazon instances are much faster than our laptops

 How do you get your changes to the AWS machine?

 There are a number of ways, including vi over ssh, sshfs, VS Code extensions, and rsync.

 I found rsync to be the most straightforward.
 Back at Voxer, CJ Silverio, now the CTO of npm, wrote a script for this.
 Her script checks the working directory for changes with

 git status and syncs only what has changed.
 I added awareness of our repo’s stable branch, so that you’re free to commit as you like, and your changes will still end up on the AWS machine.

 pushuat, we are able to develop at least 3x faster than in a local VM.
 We even see 10x+ development speed improvements for some parts of the codebase, where it is practically impossible to make changes because the app is so resource intensive.

-I’m planning to open source the script and I hope to link to it soon.
 The script runs rsync every second, which is very low effort compared to learning vim or committing and pushing and pulling every iterative change on your feature branch.
 Not to mention that you probably have development specific config changes that you don’t want to commit.